Best family travel insurance options for your peace of mind

 Updated on

-We're sure you're itching to get away sometime soon, and whether you're travelling with your newborn baby, tyrannous tot, or kids who are excited to explore the big wide world, you're going to want to get them covered with travel insurance.
+We're sure you're itching to get away on a family holiday sometime soon, and whether you're travelling with your newborn baby, tyrannous tot, or kids who are excited to explore the big wide world, you're going to want to get them covered with travel insurance.

-Not only will it give you all the peace of mind, but it will also protect your child should anything unfortunate occur such as falling ill or getting injured, or if they happen to misplace their passport.
+Not only will it give you all some peace of mind, but it will also protect your child should anything unfortunate occur such as falling ill or getting injured, or if you happen to misplace their passport.

 But do babies even need travel insurance?
-What are the options for kids, how has Covid-19 affected insurance policies, and what should you consider in your travel insurance policy?
+What are the options for kids, and what should you consider in your travel insurance policy?

 We've done the research and found out everything you need to know to make sure your little one is covered, safe, and sound.